 Is there a significant difference in the pre-test and post-test scores of the control group and experimental group in Mathematics III?

-What is the mathematics performance of the Grade III learners before using the Ilocano worksheets in Mathematics?
+What is the mathematics performance of Grade III learners before using the Ilocano worksheets in Mathematics?

-What is the mathematics performance of the Grade III learners after using the Ilocano worksheets in Mathematics?
+What is the mathematics performance of Grade III learners after using the Ilocano worksheets in Mathematics?

-Is there a significant difference in the mathematics performance of the Grade III learners before and after using the Ilocano worksheets in Mathematics?
+Is there a significant difference in the mathematics performance of Grade III learners before and after using the Ilocano worksheets in Mathematics?

 What are the challenges faced by teachers and pupils in using the Ilocano worksheets in Mathematics?